What Is Creosote?

 Unseasoned logs produce more smoke and moisture—ideal creosote conditions.
 Always use properly dried hardwoods.

-Wood should be dried for at least 12-18 months
+Wood should be dried for 12-18 months

 3